the-trek-brief/the-trek-brief.github.io/_treks/huayhuash.md

 The normal route to **Laguna Carhuacocha** is a short day of roughly **9 km**.
 Do not be tempted to push on to Huayhuash Campground, though: that turns it into a long, hard day.

 Carhuacocha has a breathtaking view of the mountain range, and you will want time to enjoy it.
 You will also want time the next morning to enjoy the famous **Three Lakes** views while approaching Siula Pass—not rush past them because you are short on time.
+But if you are short on time - yes you can push to Huayhuash camp in one day.

 I suggest taking the **alpine route** on Day 2.
 It is a little harder than the normal route but gives you amazing views.
 It is approximately **10 km** with around **700 m of elevation gain**, so it is not too hard.